Silversunset01/dbm/tutorials.md

 * Heroku does not let you control system dependencies barely at all.
 This means if any of your requirements need C bindings (pynacl, lxml, etc), they'll probably not work. (this is reason 2 why voice doesn't work properly on heroku)
 * Heroku only offers a limited amount of time on their free programme for your applications.
 If you exceed this limit (which you probably will), they'll shut down your application until your free credit resets.

+If you need help with Heroku hosting please do not ask on our discord servers.
+You can just ask [here using our support system](https://dbm-support.site/).

 ### YouTube Tutorials

 * [HOW TO HOST YOUR DISCORD BOT FOR FREE!
 (Heroku)](https://www.youtube.com/watch?v=d8INsGl28xw) - Published on May 29, 2018 **most recent**